rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Preliminary planning for the new mediascheme version of CSC 151.
    `preliminary-planning-new-mediascheme-csc151.md`.

-1. Homework 7 for CSC 151?

-1. Looking back on spring break.  `spring-break-2018-retrospective`

 1. The value of things.
 (The start of a new series on being a packrat.)
    Michelle and I argue about stuff.
 A lot.
    Anyone who knows me knows that I accumulate.
 I accumulate for a